worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 First, we define some general constants for the size of the screen, and the speed at which aliens should move at, so we don't have to keep remembering and typing numbers.
 It also makes it easier to change later.
 We also create an array to hold each alien object we create, so we can keep track of all of them, especially when we start moving them.

 The function `spawnAlien` creates a new alien at a random location on the screen.
 The first lines calculate a random x and y position to place the alien on the screen initially.
-This is logically not really needed, as you'll later we calculate the alien's actual position from our 3D co-ordinate system and calculate the projected screen position each frame.
-However, we need to pass a position [`pos`](https://kaboomjs.com/#pos) to the [`add`](https://kaboomjs.com/#add) method when we create a new object, so a random position is as good as any.
+This is logically not needed, as later we will calculate the alien's actual position from our 3D co-ordinate system and calculate the projected screen position on each frame.
+However, we need to pass a position [`pos`](https://kaboomjs.com/#pos) to the [`add`](https://kaboomjs.com/#add) method when we create a new object, so any random position will suffice.

-We add a 2 other components as well when constructing the alien object:
+We add two other components as well when constructing the alien object:

--[`scale`](https://kaboomjs.com/#scale), which will allow us to adjust the size of the alien over time, making it seem to becoming closer to the screen.
+- [`scale`](https://kaboomjs.com/#scale), which will allow us to adjust the size of the alien over time, making it seem to be getting closer to the screen.
--[`rotate`](https://kaboomjs.com/#rotate) to enable us to rotate the aliens so we can simulate 'rolling' when changing direction in the spaceshift
+- [`rotate`](https://kaboomjs.com/#rotate) to enable us to rotate the aliens, so we can simulate 'rolling' when changing direction in the spaceship.

 The code also adds custom properties to the alien object.
-These are the the co-ordinates of the alien's position in the 3D system.
+These are the co-ordinates of the alien's position in the 3D system.
 We start with a fixed `zpos`, or position on the Z axis far from the screen.
 We also set a speed for the alien, varied by a random amount up to half the base speed, faster or slower.
 This is to have some variety in the way aliens approach the ship.
-These custom values will be used as we calculate the screen position of the alien each frame.
+These custom values will be used as we calculate the screen position of the alien on each frame.

 Finally, we add the new alien to the `aliens` array we created earlier, to keep track of it.